What is United States FISMA / NIST SP800-53?

 After defining the security category of their systems using FIPS Publication 199 (Standards for Security Categorization of Federal Information and Information Systems) organizations can derive their information system impact or sensitivity levels to apply the appropriately tailored set of security controls in NIST SP800-53.

 The oversight and continuous monitoring regime in SP800-53 forms the basis of the overarching information, IT and cyber security defense posture.
 It represents the primary source of control selection – akin to other management system and control based standards such as ISO27001 and PCI-DSS.
 Hence it is of vital importance in US Federal Government and Defense environments.
-Also within the Critical National Infrastructure (CNI) community, in the government supply chain and across academia; it plays a key role.
+Also within the Critical Infrastructure (CI) community, in the government supply chain and across academia; it plays a key role.
 Often other sector-specific standards and regulations refer back to the NIST publications.